 Being able to give extra support and comfort to a loved one living with dementia will have a huge impact on their daily lives.
 You may see improvements in their physical and emotional well-being, which in turn will make coping for you easier too.

-Alongside professional medical care, you can make a difference by introducing alternative therapies that can be practiced at home.
+Alongside professional medical care, you can make a difference by introducing alternative therapies that can be practised at home.
 From memory-based activities to journaling and care plans, you’ll find something that works for you.

 With advancements in technology, we are excited to see where this can lead the future care for dementia and the positive results it will bring to lives.